rossy114/deploying_scalable_ml_pipeline_in_prod/README.md

 * Project includes the below:
     * Setting up git with GitHub Actions.
-    * Createda machine learning model.
+    * Created machine learning model.
     * Wrote unit tests.
     * Wrote a function that computes model metrics on slices of the data.
     * Wrote a model card.